• The Mystery of Being

 Problems can never be solved with the same mindset,

 Over the past 500 years, the science of physics has limited itself to recording what happens in nature using measuring instruments and describing the relationships found using mathematical formulae.
-Today's physics can therefore answer neither the question of the nature of things nor the question of the genesis of physical
+Therefore today's physics cannot explain the nature of things nor the genesis of physical laws.
+Both issues are considered

 Human beings are capable of greater intellectual achievements than any other living creature on earth.
 How did this happen?
 The answer may shed some dark light on our ancestors.